 Dina joined SARA in October 2018 and facilitates our Education and Community Outreach program in the Roanoke Valley community.
 She earned her B.A. in Psychology and Speech Communications from UNC-Chapel Hill and her M.A. in Liberal Studies from Hollins University.
 She has more than 25 years of experience working with youth, youth-serving professionals, and community organizations.
 Additionally, she is the owner of Catalyst Training and Consulting and presents workshops on a variety of topics, including stress management and cultural competency.
 Dina also enjoys traveling, reading and knitting.

 Anna Kitts, MSW, Supervisee in Social Work

 Director of Clinical Services

 Anna began working with SARA Roanoke in August 2020, providing free, confidential counseling to our clients.
-She earned a BA in Psychology with a minor in Social Work and her MSW, as a member of Phi Alpha Honors Society – Kappa Omicron Chapter.
+She earned a BA in Psychology with a minor in sociology and her MSW, as a member of Phi Alpha Honors Society – Kappa Omicron Chapter.
 Anna has worked in the field of human services as a Domestic Violence Client Advocate and Therapeutic Foster Care Case Manager as well as a Clinician in Crisis Intervention/Stabilization, Therapeutic Day Treatment, and Outpatient settings.
 She also has experience as a Clinical Coordinator for Therapeutic Day Treatment and Mental Health Skill Building.
 Anna enjoys spending time with family, kayaking, and playing with her puppies.